The Grand Bernese Oberland Traverse

 Day 3

-Today, we’ll kick things off with a trail run high above Grindelwald.
-We’ll contour along the scenic ridge of Schynige Platte opposite the Eiger, where huge mountain views to the south are balanced by stunning views down to the Thun and Brienz lakes just north of us.
-We’ll then return to Grindelwald for a second night.
-Dinner will be on our own tonight, giving each of us a chance to roam the town and explore.
+We kick things off with a trail run high above Grindelwald, along the scenic ridge of Schynige Platte opposite the Eiger.
+Huge mountain views to the south are balanced by stunning views down to the Thun and Brienz lakes just north of us.

 Day 4

-From Grindelwald, we’ll run up to the Kleine Scheidegg pass, directly under the Eiger.
+We’ll run up to the Kleine Scheidegg pass, directly under the Eiger.
 The Eiger’s massive North Face dominates a landscape that includes many stunning peaks and glaciers.
-We’ll take lesser-known trails through meadows and quiet alp farms as we run to the quaint car-free mountain village of Wengen.

 Day 5